-5-year-old taken in stolen vehicle found safe; Louisville police say suspect still on the loose
+UPDATE: Suspect arrested after vehicle stolen from Louisville Speedway with 5-year-old still inside

 LOUISVILLE, Ky.
-(WDRB) -- Police say a 5-year-old girl who was asleep in the back of a vehicle when it was stolen has been found safe, still asleep.
+(WDRB) -- Police say an arrest has been made after a vehicle was stolen from a Louisville Speedway with a 5-year-old girl still inside Tuesday morning.

+Louisville Metro Police spokeswoman Ofc.
+Beth Ruoff confirmed Tuesday afternoon that one person is in custody.
+As of the time of this writing, that person's identity has not been released.

-According to Louisville Metro Police spokeswoman Ofc.
+According to Ofc.
 Beth Ruoff, the vehicle was reported stolen from the Speedway at 7933 Fegenbush Lane, near the Outer Loop, shortly after 9 a.m.
 The child's mother left the girl asleep in the back seat and went inside the store "just for a moment."

 When she came back out, her vehicle -- described as a a black, four-door Hyandai Elantra with damage to both outside mirrors -- was gone.